Skip to content

 The Translation Pipeline

-Creighton's language skills created something no other UFO journal possessed: a direct pipeline from foreign-language primary sources to English-language publication.
-He translated Brazilian Air Force documents, Spanish police reports, Soviet scientific papers, and Argentinian investigation files.
+Creighton's language skills created something no other UFO journal possessed: a direct pipeline from foreign-language originals to English-language publication.
+He translated Brazilian Air Force documents from the Operacao Prato investigation (1977 to 1978), Spanish police reports from the Manises Air Force Base incident (11 November 1979), Soviet scientific papers from the Petrozavodsk phenomenon (20 September 1977), and Argentinian investigation files from the Trancas wave (1963).
 Many of these translations remain the only English-language versions of these documents.
-When researchers cite "the Colares Island report" or "the 1978 Italian military documents," they are usually citing Creighton's FSR translations.
+When researchers cite "the Colares report" or "the 1978 Italian military documents," they are usually citing Creighton's FSR translations.

 Under Creighton's two-decade tenure, FSR became the journal of record for international UFO cases.
 It maintained correspondents across South America, Europe, Africa, and Asia.
-The journal published original translations of cases from the French GEPAN files, the Spanish Air Force desclassification programme, and Soviet-era research that was largely unknown in the West until FSR brought it to its readership.
+The journal published original translations of cases from the French GEPAN files, the Spanish Air Force declassification programme of 1992 to 1999, and Soviet-era research that was largely unknown in the West until FSR brought it to its readership.

 Editorial Position